Bhutan Travel Cost: How Much Does It Cost to Visit Bhutan in 2025?

-Bhutan is a very unique destination when it comes to tourism, and the cost of a tour in the Land of the Thunder Dragon depends on the length of the visit, the accommodation requirements, etc. The total cost of a tour normally includes all the things you will need, and as long as you do not opt for higher-rated accommodation or spend extra on eating out a lot, then the cost can be kept relatively low.
-Breaking down the total cost of the tour is actually quite easy, as everything in Bhutan has a set price, making it easy to estimate the total cost.
+It’s not a cheap destination, but it is a high-value experience.
+The total cost of a Bhutan tour normally includes all the things you will need.
+As long as you do not opt for higher-rated accommodation or spend extra on eating out a lot, then the cost can be kept relatively low.

 Service included in Bhutan Tour Daily Fee